Audiveris/audiveris/docs/_pages/ui_examples/trinitas/README.md

 ![](sheet4_m1_voice_assign.png)

-Then in the `Chords` popup menu, we select the "Preferred voice" directly for this chord.
+Then in the `Chords` pop-up menu, we select the "Preferred voice" directly for this chord.
 We can see here that there was no voice assigned ("None").
 We select the desired voice number in the menu, that is voice #5 (cyan color).